 10 Man Murdered On A Dune

-The so-called “Masonry Man” fled the city of Pompeii when Vesuvius erupted in 79 A.D.
-He failed to escape and died along with thousands of other residents.
-When the man’s remains were found in 2018, the Internet had a field day.
-The scene beggared belief.
-The skeleton was lying face down with his head trapped under a massive piece of masonry.
+The so‑called “Masonry Man” fled the city of Pompeii as Vesuvius erupted in 79 A.D., only to be caught in the catastrophe along with thousands of other residents.
+When his remains emerged in 2018, the skeleton was found face‑down, his head pinned beneath a massive piece of masonry, prompting a wave of online fascination.

 8 Rosemarkie Man Could Have Been Royalty

-Rosemarkie Man was also powerfully built, which was probably why his assassins took him down in a group and without finesse.
-The first three blows broke his teeth, fractured the back of his head and jaw.
-A fourth strike was so savage that it passed through the skull from one side and out the other.
-A fifth blow was added for good measure.
-The 30-year-old was buried in the cave where earlier excavations found signs of a feast.
-People were either really happy that the man died or his status demanded a big show.
+He was powerfully built, which likely made him a target for a coordinated group of assailants.
+The first three blows broke his teeth, fractured the back of his skull, and shattered his jaw.
+A fourth strike pierced his cranium from one side to the other, and a fifth blow was added for good measure.
+He was buried in the same cave where earlier excavations had uncovered evidence of a celebratory feast, suggesting his death may have been linked to a ritual or a display of status.

 7 The Child In The Baths Building